ritza-co/replit-docs-2/docs/tutorials/00-overview.md

 Extending the beginner's web scraping tutorial, you'll build a more advanced scraper that extracts the plain text from news articles, stripping away the 'boilerplate' content, such as text in sidebars.

 #### [Building a Discord Bot with Python and Replit](https://ritza.co/showcase/repl.it/building-a-discord-bot-with-python-and-repl-it)
 Build an echo bot using the Discord API.
-Your bot will always respond with exactly what you send it, but you can customize it afterwards to do something more useful.
+Your bot will always respond with exactly what you send it, but you can customize it afterward to do something more useful.

 #### [Building a Discord bot with Node.js and Replit](https://ritza.co/showcase/repl.it/building-a-discord-bot-with-node-and-repl-it)
 A NodeJS version of the Discord bot tutorial above.
 Even if you prefer Python, it's good to go through this one too to get experience with other languages.